Slow Complexification: 3. Rate of Change of the Specific Complexity: Small

 We propose to study this question using the phenomenological model described in \cite{kn:sahoo}, which is designed to deal with the initial properties (temperatures, energy densities, entropy densities, and so on) of plasmas produced in approximately central (up to 10$\%$ centrality) heavy-ion collisions at the impact energies studied by the STAR collaboration \cite{kn:STAR} at the RHIC facility.
 We obtain\footnote{Reference \cite{kn:sahoo} reports (Table 1) the values of $s/T^3$ (where $s$ is the entropy density) and $\varepsilon/T^4$ (where $\varepsilon$ is the energy density).
 The ratio of these two dimensionless (in natural units) quantities is $\mathfrak{s}T$.} in this way Figure 2.

-We wish to emphasise that the horizontal axes in Figures 1 and 2 involve two correlated but quite different quantities (temperature and impact energy), and, more importantly, that \emph{we do not know} the numerical value of $L$.
+We wish to emphasise that the horizontal axes in Figures 1 and 2 involve two correlated but quite different quantities (temperature and impact energy), and, more importantly, that \emph{we do not know} the numerical value of $L$; we only have a lower bound for it, as mentioned earlier\footnote{In principle, though not in practice, the numerical value of $L$ can be computed holographically by means of the relation ${\ell_s^4\over L^4}\;=\;{1\over \lambda},$ where $\ell_s$ is the string length scale, and where $\lambda$ is the 't Hooft coupling parameter of the boundary field theory.}.
 Thus a comparison cannot be direct, and cannot be very precise (which is why we have not reported error bars, though, as can be seen from \cite{kn:sahoo}, these would not in fact be very large).
 We suggest that the reader interpret Figure 1 simply as a demonstration that the holographic model does indeed predict the existence of an upper bound, and that it predicts the magnitude of that bound.

 Even with these precautions, however, two things are clear.
 First, the range of the dimensionless quantities on the vertical axis in Figure 2 is quite close to the holographic bound, $\approx \; 1.25$: as we explained above, we had no reason to expect this.
 Second, it is clear that, in the phenomenological model we are using here \cite{kn:sahoo}, $\mathfrak{s}T$ does in fact increase with temperature, but it \emph{does also appear to be bounded above}, by a quantity surprisingly close to the holographic prediction.